This is the complete beginner’s guide to the keto diet that contains everything you need before you get started.

-Even before the study had begun, there had been criticism of its methods.
+Even before the study had begun, its methods had been criticised.
 Jacob Yerushalmy and Herman E. Hilleboe pointed out that, for an earlier study demonstrating this association, Keys had selected six countries out of 21 for which data were available.

-Analysis of the full dataset made the analysis between fat intake and heart disease unclear.
-Due to this, the association between the percentage of fat calories and mortality from heart disease was not valid.
+Analysis of the full dataset made the analysis of fat intake and heart disease unclear.
+Because of this, the association between the percentage of fat calories and mortality from heart disease was not valid.

-It wasn’t until 2014 when Nina Teicholz (Author of “The Big Fat Surprise”) reviewed the study and also found that one country, Crete, who’s results formed the majority of the evidence from the study was conducted during Lent, thereby causing Keys to dramatically undercount the amount of saturated fat eaten.
+It wasn’t until 2014 when Nina Teicholz (author of “The Big Fat Surprise”) reviewed the study, and in doing so found that one country, Crete, whose results formed the majority of the evidence from the study, was conducted during Lent, thereby causing Keys to dramatically undercount the amount of saturated fat eaten.

 Type 2 Diabetes is one of the most avoidable diseases in the western world, and it has